Matthew Dykas, Chair

 Psychology—the scientific study of human and animal behavior and how such knowledge can be applied—is useful in many contexts, including health care, education, business, industry, sports and law.
 SUNY Oswego’s Psychology Department offers a superior program taught in an exciting atmosphere.

-The Department of Psychology offers a major in psychology.
-In the baccalaureate program in psychology students explore cognition and behavior from the viewpoint of objective research.
-Theory and research from both environmental and biological perspectives are investigated.
+The Department of Psychology offers both a major BA and a minor in psychology.
+In both programs, students explore psychological science and behavior from the viewpoint of objective research.
 Through the application of scientific reasoning and methodology to the study of complex psychological subject matter, our majors acquire the analytical and critical thinking skills valued in the contemporary career marketplace.
 The rigorous curriculum also provides graduates with the strong, broad background in the field required for admission to graduate programs in psychology or related fields.

-The Psychology Department offers a multidisciplinary BA/MBA program jointly with the School of Business.
+The Psychology Department also offers a multidisciplinary BA/MBA program jointly with the School of Business.
 The program is designed to prepare Oswego psychology graduates for careers in business.
 At the conclusion of the program students receive a BA in Psychology, a minor in Business Administration and a Master of Business Administration.
-Students apply to the MBA program in the second semester of their junior year.
-Student must complete 30 hours of their coursework.
-Students must also have an overall minimum GPA of 3.3 and a minimum score of 500 on the Graduate Management Aptitude Test.
-Each candidate is to submit two letters of recommendation, a purpose statement and official transcripts with their application.
-Students not qualifying for candidacy in the MBA degree program will graduate with a major in Psychology and a minor in Business Administration.
-Accepted students may take MBA 511 and 517 in their senior year.

-The Psychology/Human Computer Interaction (HCI) program is a multidisciplinary program offered jointly by the Department of Psychology and the HCI Program that is designed to allow students who are interested in pursuing an advanced degree in HCI to complete both degrees in a shortened time frame.
+The Psychology/Human Computer Interaction (HCI) program is another multidisciplinary program offered jointly by the Department of Psychology and the HCI Program that is designed to allow students who are interested in pursuing an advanced degree in HCI to complete both degrees in a shortened time frame.
 Students receive a BA in Psychology and a MA in Human Computer Interaction upon successful completion of the program.
-Students are assessed at the end of their sixth semester.
-At this time they must maintain a 3.0 GPA overall, a C- or better in all undergraduate core courses, have completed all lower division undergraduate courses, and have a minimum of 93 credits.
-Students not meeting these requirements will be advised and transferred to the stand alone Psychology BA program.

 Several faculty have federally funded and unfunded research projects that students can become involved with including the areas of infant perception, cardiovascular reactivity, and other areas of ongoing investigation.